 Family-Based (Bridges of Faith) (In-person learning)*: This focuses on building up the family as the primary teacher of the faith.
 The program includes weekly at-home activities, along with monthly larger church occasions to pray, talk and share faith experiences with one another.
 Families have the convenience of choosing between Sunday afternoon or Monday Evening sessions each month.
 At-home lessons are supported with online instruction videos that include songs, activities, and teachings that you can watch from home.

 Home/Independent Study (Home learning)*: Families choosing this option can gather independently as families and doing the materials based on one’s schedule.
 The materials are based on the Sunday readings for the week and the doctrine that can be related to those readings.
 We will provide all the materials, resources, and all content for each session online through our formation hub.
 At-home lessons are supported with online instruction videos that include songs, activities, and teachings that you can watch from home.
 It's meant to help families with the program at home but not by themselves.

 Catechesis of the Good Shepherd (Ages 3 thru 6) (In-person learning)*: Catechesis of the Good Shepherd (CGS) is an approach to the religious formation of children based on the principles of Maria Montessori.
 It is rooted in the Sacred Scripture, Catholic doctrine, the liturgy of the Church, and prayer.
 Children gather weekly in an “atrium,” a room prepared for them, which contains simple yet beautiful materials they use to help them absorb the most essential proclamations of the Christian faith.

 *Please Note: Programs run from September through May.
-Registration is now open, you can download the form HERE
+Registration is now open, please contact Victoria Wejko ([email protected]) for details.

 Sacramental Preparation: Our Sacramental Preparation program is designed as a faith journey for kids, and their parents to take together.
 Preparation is separate from parish formation programs and Catholic schools.